skip to Main Content

 Medical School/Graduate school: Georgetown University (2004-2013)

 Dr. Waterhouse completed her MD/PhD at Georgetown University.
 During her PhD thesis work in molecular neuroscience, she studied brain-derived neurotrophic factor and its role in obesity and learning and memory, with key publications in Nature Medicine and The Journal of Neuroscience.
-She received her residency training in Anatomic and Clinical Pathology and fellowship training in Surgical Pathology at the Univeristy of California, San Francisco (UCSF).
+She received her residency training in Anatomic and Clinical Pathology and fellowship training in Surgical Pathology at the University of California, San Francisco (UCSF).
 At UCSF she served as chief resident and conducted award winning research in the development of an RT-PCR assay for detection of recurrent DNAJB1-PRKACA fusion transcripts in fibrolamellar hepatocellular carcinoma.

-At Cottage Health, Dr. Waterhouse is the medical director of Point of Care Testing and works closely with the medical staff throughout the hospital and community to ensure precise and accurate results.
+At Cottage Health, Dr. Waterhouse is the Medical Director of Point of Care Testing and works closely with the medical staff throughout the hospital and community to ensure precise and accurate results.
 She believes the best medical care requires data-driven, precision medicine from an integrated medical team, and is passionate about working closely with all staff members and clinical colleagues to provide the highest quality patient care.

 Back To Top